strimzi/proposals/006-restarting-kafka-connect-connectors-and-tasks.md

 ### `strimzi.io/restart-task` annotation

-An annotation named `strimzi.io/restart-task` can be applied to the `KafkaConnector`, and `KafkaMirrorMaker2` custom resources.
+An annotation named `strimzi.io/restart-task` can be applied to the `KafkaConnector` custom resources.
 The value of the annotation and the CR it is applied to determines the connector task that is restarted.
 Once the operator successfully calls the restart REST API endpoint, the CR is patched to remove the annotation.
-The operator attempts to call the restart REST API endpoint once per reconcile cycle.
+If the restart REST API endpoint does not return a successful (HTTP 200 OK) response, the operator will continue to attempt to call the restart REST API endpoint once per reconcile cycle.

 When applied to a `KafkaConnector` CR, the annotation value contains the ID of the task that is restarted.
 For example:
 ```
-apiVersion: eventstreams.ibm.com/v1alpha1
+apiVersion: strimzi.io/v1alpha1
 kind: KafkaConnector
 metadata:
   name: my-source-connector